 The Ohio Head Start Association will continue to be a formidable leader in the world of Head Start.
 Through our passionate, unified voice, we foster and champion dynamic partnerships that forge positive outcomes and better lives for children, families and communities.

-Amanda Yancey, Operations and Events Manager; Parent Ambassador Director (email@example.com)
+Amanda Yancey, Operations Director; Director of the Parent Ambassador Program (email@example.com)

 Butler County ESC